 I am often asked, Why "V for Wood?", the short answer is, "Because to change the world, I need one maker uncle or aunty in every colony.
 Just one dreamer with the ability to convert a dream to reality."
 The long answer is here

-For the last 10 years he is living proof that even a small home in Mumbai can turn into a woodworking workshop.
+For the last N years he is living proof that even a small home in Mumbai can turn into a woodworking workshop.
 Working from 10 pm to midnight he has, over the years, turned out items of furniture ranging from a small shoe rack to a large 7×6 foot bed.
 He also makes wood puzzles and miniature furniture and is obsessed with designs that do not need metal fasteners.
 He has quit a career of 15 years and is our first teacher.
 When not working wood, he can be found drilling holes in walls, changing faulty switches or fixing leaky taps.
 He could also be elbow deep in cake batter or playing with the colony pups (children); he does play with the strays too, but that's something we won't talk about now.

 Viren is eager to learn as much as he can about various materials and working techniques and is equally comfortable talking about pottery, stone carving and welding as he is woodworking.
+He is now on the road with his son somewhere in Maharashtra no doubt developing a woodworking workshop for some 'friend' on some farm or school or institute.
+He keeps a blog updated

 Follow him on Instagram : @Virenvaz